HammadAus/Todo/README.md

 # TODO List Application --- Angular 20 & .NET 10 (Clean Architecture)

-This project is a simple TODO application built for a pre-interview technical assignment.\
-It demonstrates clean architecture, SOLID principles, unit testing, and modern Angular development.\
+This project is a simple TODO application built to demonstrates clean architecture, SOLID principles, unit testing, and modern Angular development.
 Users can view their TODO items, add new tasks, delete tasks, and toggle their completion status.